ByteLegendQuest/remember-brave-people/README.md

 ## TL;DR

-- Change `brave-people.json`, add your name, coordinate and favorite color, then create a pull request.
+- Change `brave-people.json`, add **your GitHub username**, coordinate and favorite color, then create a pull request.
 - Go back to [ByteLegend](https://bytelegend.com) and check out the noticeboard at `(V, 92)` game coordinate.

 ## Implementation details (Don't read this unless you want to understand how this repository works)